 Arthritis is an inflammatory condition of one or more joints.
 There are many different types of arthritis.
-Each type of arthritis has a characteristic group of symptoms such as onset, location and type of pain.
+Each type of arthritis has a characteristic group of symptoms such as onset, location, and type of pain.
 Arthritis may be called mono-articular or polyarticular depending upon the number of joints involved.
 If left untreated, arthritis may result in progressive erosion of the surface cartilage and instability of the joint.
-This article discusses the four most common types of arthritis commonly found in the foot and ankle: osteoarthritis, rheumatoid arthritis, psoriatic arthritis and Reiter's Syndrome.
+This article discusses the four most common types of arthritis commonly found in the foot and ankle: osteoarthritis, rheumatoid arthritis, psoriatic arthritis, and Reiter's Syndrome.
 Gout and pseudogout are crystal deposition diseases that may cause arthritis.
 These two conditions are discussed in separate articles.

-Osteoarthritis (OA) is by far the most common form of arthritis found in the foot and ankle and will effect most of us over the course of our lives.
+Osteoarthritis (OA) is by far the most common form of arthritis found in the foot and ankle and will affect most of us over the course of our lives.
 Osteoarthritis increases with age and is often the result of previous or repetitive injury to the joint.
 Additional contributing factors to osteoarthritis include genetic predisposition to osteoarthritis.
-The classifications used to describe osteoarthritis include primary (idiopathic or no known cause) and secondary (some known cause for the disease such as trauma).
+The classifications used to describe osteoarthritis include primary (idiopathic or no known cause) and secondary (some known cause for the disease such as trauma.)

 Osteoarthritis is a complex disease that is the result of several different processes that take place simultaneously both within and peripheral to the joint.
 The onset of osteoarthritis begins with a series of small micro-fractures that occur in the bone immediately adjacent to the joint called subchondral bone.
 In a young, healthy individual, subchondral bone acts as a shock absorber for loads applied to the joint.
 With progressive age, subchondral bone becomes brittle and susceptible to injury.
-As load is applied to the subchondral bone it breaks resulting in micro-fractures.
+As load is applied to the subchondral bone, it breaks, resulting in micro-fractures.
 The more the joint is used the more the subchondral bone breaks down.
 The repetitive breakdown and repair of the bone results in enlargement (hypertrophy) of the joint margins.
 The appearance of osteoarthritis in the hands is the enlargement of the joints of the fingers, classically called Heberden's Nodes.

-As the micro-fractures in subchondral bone progress, the ability of the subchondral bone to support the joint joint surface and cartilage becomes compromised.
-As a result, when the joint attempts its' normal range of motion the cartilage is irregular and progressively erodes.
+As the micro-fractures in subchondral bone progress, the ability of the subchondral bone to support the joint surface and cartilage becomes compromised.
+As a result, when the joint attempts its normal range of motion, the cartilage is irregular and progressively erodes.
 The irregular surface of the cartilage may result in loss of range of motion and pain.
 Cartilage has no nerve endings to sense pain, but the subchondral bone is filled with nerve endings.
-As the cartilage is eroded, subchondral bone becomes exposed resulting in significant pain with bone-on-bone contact within the joint.
+As the cartilage is eroded, subchondral bone becomes exposed, resulting in significant pain with bone-on-bone contact within the joint.
 Peripheral spurring of the joint is also another contributing factor to pain that is very common in osteoarthritis.
 Peripheral spurring will also limit the normal range of motion of the joint.

 The tissue surrounding a joint may also contribute to osteoarthritis.
-Joints are surround by a joint capsule that encompasses the entire joint.
+Joints are surrounded by a joint capsule that encompasses the entire joint.
 The joint capsule is lined with tissue called synovium.
 Synovium produces the fluid or lubricant that makes the joint slippery.
 In cases of osteoarthritis, the quantity and the quality of the synovial fluid changes and becomes a less desirable lubricant for the joint.
-Change in synovial fluid will effect the health of the joint in several ways.
+Change in synovial fluid will affect the health of the joint in several ways.
 Cartilage cells, known as chondrocytes, are avascular and derive all of their oxygen and nutrition from the synovial fluid.
 Therefore, changes in the synovial fluid will have a direct impact on the viability of the cartilage.
 Change in the synovial fluid will also limit the range of motion of the joint.

 A history of injury to a joint will affect how quickly the joint deteriorates.
 Injury to the joint may directly affect the cartilage, subchondral bone or surrounding capsule that holds the joint intact.
 We all know someone with an old football injury of the knee who develops osteoarthritis early in their adult life.
 Joint erosion seems to occur at different rates in different individuals.
-In fact every joint in the body seems to undergo the changes of osetoarthritis at different rates.
+In fact, every joint in the body seems to undergo the changes of osetoarthritis at different rates.

-The onset and symptoms of osteoarthritis in the foot and ankle can vary dramatically based on foot type, previous injury and genetic predisposition to osteoarthritis.
+The onset and symptoms of osteoarthritis in the foot and ankle can vary dramatically based on foot type, previous injury, and genetic predisposition to osteoarthritis.
 The most common location of osteoarthritis in the foot is in the midfoot or arch.
 The midfoot is a complex configuration of bones that are held together by thick, inelastic ligaments.
 Symptoms of osteoarthritis of the midfoot include pain and stiffness with the onset of activity such as getting out of bed in the morning or standing after a brief period of rest.
 Firm swelling through the midfoot is a common complaint.
-Additional symptoms include the inability to wear unsupportive shoes such as flipflops or sandals.
+Additional symptoms include the inability to wear unsupportive shoes such as flip-flops or sandals.

 Forefoot osteoarthritis is also common and may be joint specific.
 Isolated osteoarthritis of the great toe joint is called hallux limitus or hallux rigidus.
 Symptoms of hallux limitus include stiffness and pain with range of motion.